About Fall Creek Falls

 Within the floor of Big Tujunga Canyon, we first had to follow the Big Tujunga Creek (or Big Tujunga River) downstream for about 0.1-mile.

 In this stretch, we managed to stay dry as we followed some faint use-trails over boulders and some limited overgrowth all under some impressive trees yielding leaves with the namesake fall colors during our visit.

-Then, we got to a point where further progress involved going into the Big Tujunga Creek, and it’s here that I’d recommend changing into water shoes (unless you’re wearing one of those aquatic hiking shoes from the start).
+Then, we got to a point where further progress involved going into the Big Tujunga River, and it’s here that I’d recommend changing into water shoes (unless you’re wearing one of those aquatic hiking shoes from the start).

 To the left side, there was an open “shore” where we could then follow it to a stagnant “narrow” with the cliff wall on one side and lots of overgrowth on the other.